In Memory of our 3 Squadron

 Son of Arthur Gatward and of Amelia Kate Gatward, of Wahroonga, New South Wales, Australia.

 On 19/2/41 at 1000 Flight Lieutenant Perrin, Flying Officer Gatward and Flying Officer Boyd took off to patrol the Agedabia-El Agheila area.
-Perrin and Gatward attacked nine Stukas who were bombing the Mersa Brega area and Jock Perrin in Hurricane I V7757 shot down a Stuka of II/StG2 , but several Messerschmitt Bf110s of III/ZG26 then attacked the two 3 Squadron Hurricanes, near Mersa Brega.
+Perrin and Gatward attacked nine Stukas that were bombing the Mersa Brega area and Jock Perrin in Hurricane I V7757 shot down a Stuka of II/StG2 , but several Messerschmitt Bf110s of III/ZG26 then attacked the two 3 Squadron Hurricanes, near Mersa Brega.
 Flight Lieutenant Gatward, in Hawker Hurricane I V7552, was shot down in flames and killed.
 Jock Perrin shot down one of the Bf110s, but whilst attacking a second, a cannon shell hit his reserve tank setting his Hurricane on fire.
 He continued to attack the Messerschmitt until his ammunition was exhausted, but as he was too low to bale out he crash-landed in flames and was then strafed by the Bf110s, being slightly wounded.
 He returned to the squadron in April 1941.

 Leading Aircraftman David Ransford, service number